1 Peter Comments

 • NOT “as lording it over” the flock BUT “proving to be examples”

-5–11 Here Peter concludes the exhortations he began in 1:13 (after the doxology).
+5:5–11 Here Peter concludes the exhortations he began in 1:13 (after the doxology).
 He empha-sizes humility both toward others and God (5–7), sober resistance toward the devil (8–9), and confidence in “the God of all grace” (vv.
 10–11).
-The latter expression means that God will give grace in every occasion as He takes us to the promised “eternal glory.”
-Through our brief sufferings He will “perfect, confirm, strengthen, and establish” us.
+The latter expression means that God will give grace on every occasion as He takes us to the promised “eternal glory.”
+Our sufferings will be brief and useful as God will “perfect, confirm, strengthen, and establish” us.

 perfect make whole by mending (Matt.
 4:21), training (Luke 6:40), reconciling, etc.